Alison Lawrence @UXAlison

 President, Stockwell Strategy

-Amanda Stockwell is President of Stockwell Strategy, a UX research practice focused on lean research methods and integrating user knowledge with business goals to create holistic product strategies for businesses large and small.
-She has focused most of the last decade focused on finding innovative ways to understand end users and embed that knowledge into overall process.
+Amanda Stockwell is President of Stockwell Strategy, a UX research practice focused on lean research methods and integrating user knowledge with business goals to create holistic product strategies.
+She has spent most of the last decade focused on finding innovative ways to understand end users and embed that knowledge into overall process.
 She's lead teams that provide research, design, and UX strategy services and frequently writes and speaks about her experience.

 Articles by Amanda Stockwell: